joshcwinton/Project/README.md

 Link to package: https://pypi.python.org/pypi/python-chess

+### How to play
+- Input moves in standard algebraic notation, for example "e4".
+- Include an x to capture a piece, for example "Qxf7" uses the queen to capture the piece at f7.
+- Here's a basic game to test it out:
+-- e4, e5, Qh5, Nc6, Bc4, Nf6, Qxf7
 If we finish this part ahead of schedule, we'll try to do some of the extensions including:
 - most common words with removed
 - stemming library/algorithm